Finding God - What does it take to know God? We will explain how you can personally begin a relationship with God, right now.

 - I do not want to give up the life I have now?

-- I want to wait till I become a better person so that God will accept me?
+- I want to wait until I become a better person so that God will accept me?

 NONE OF THESE SATISFY